Male and Female Pattern Baldness - Causes, Treatments, and Solutions

 Minimizing the Risk of Telogen Effluvium

 Forhair often uses two or three follicular unit grafts on female patients.
 Using larger multi-unit follicular grafts lessens the number of needle sticks by 50%, decreasing the number of grafts and thereby significantly reducing the chances of telogen effluvium occurring.
-This technique's results can have the slight appearance of plugs, but only if hair loss continues.
+This technique's results can have a slight appearance of plugs, but only if hair loss continues.
 Multi-unit follicular grafts are always viable for the crown and other areas.
 However, we often use single follicular units towards the front of the patient's scalp.
 Doing so is integral for a precise hairline that appears completely natural.

 Other Forms of Female Hair Loss